 Place your hands on each side of your navel and feel your stomach pushing your hands out as you breathe in.
 This diaphragmatic breathing draws oxygen deeper into your tissues for more energy and rejuvenation.

-If you’re crunched for time, you can get the most out of each breath with Relax, the guided-breathing feature available exclusively on Fitbit Charge 2 devices.
+If you’re crunched for time, you can get the most out of each breath with Relax, the guided-breathing feature available on Fitbit Blaze and Fitbit Charge 2 devices.
 The feature monitors your heart-rate variability to determine your best breathing rate.

 4. Feel gratitude

 Once you disrupt your busy thoughts with breathing, you can shift your focus to gratitude.
 Appreciate your body, the breath in your lungs, the sun, the sky, your family and friends, your fitness and health, and the opportunities you have to live an extraordinary life.

 I feel good after noticing my surroundings and focussing on my breath, but when I shift to gratitude, the experience can be transcendental.
 That’s when my stress really melts away.
 My body feels lighter, my mind clears, and even though I’m technically meditating, meditating is the furthest thing from my mind.
 I’m just enjoying my life, and all the people and things in it.

 Now that you’re buzzing with gratitude, you might begin to feel open to possibilities that seemed unrealistic earlier today: like finishing your first 10K, meeting that tight deadline at work, or organizing a junk drawer.
 It’s time to visualize yourself doing these things, as if they were really happening.